 …encrypted DNS and other protocols will protect the site name, too.

-Changing your DNS provider and using encrypted DNS anchor link
+Change Your DNS Provider and Use Encrypted DNS anchor link

-If Internet Service Providers are only relying on DNS blocking, changing your DNS provider and using encrypted DNS may restore your access.
+If ISPs are only relying on DNS blocking, changing your DNS provider and using encrypted DNS may restore your access.

-A Virtual Private Network (VPN) encrypts and sends all Internet data from your computer through a server (another computer).
+A Virtual Private Network (VPN) encrypts and sends all internet data from your computer through a server (another computer), which can optionally be in another country.
+In some cases, this can help you access websites not available in the county you are in.
 This computer could belong to a commercial or nonprofit VPN service, your company, or a trusted contact.
-Once a VPN service is correctly configured, you can use it to access webpages, e-mail, instant messaging, VoIP, and any other Internet service.
-A VPN protects your traffic from being spied on locally, but your VPN provider can still keep records (also known as logs) of the websites you access, or even let a third party look directly at your web browsing.
+Once a VPN service is correctly configured, you can use it to access webpages, e-mail, instant messaging, VoIP, and any other internet service.
+A VPN protects your traffic from being spied on locally, but your VPN provider can still keep records (also known as logs) of the websites you access, or even let a third-party look directly at your web browsing.
 Depending on your threat model, the possibility of a government eavesdropping on your VPN connection or getting access to your VPN logs may be a significant risk .
 For some users, this could outweigh the short-term benefits of using a VPN.

 Check out our guide about choosing specific VPN services.